 🗺️ The role of distribution network operators

-💸 High initial investment and financing
+💸 High initial investments and financing

 🌱 Opportunities and solutions